The Armstrong Clark Stain Photo Album

 Armstrong Clark Wood Stains comes in 16 different color choices.
 Armstrong Clark penetrates into the wood grain while “enhancing” the natural color tones of your wood.

 Very Important: We do not guarantee final colors due to age and species of the wood, and how wood is prepared, affects the final color of an applied stain.
 Please use an Armstrong Clark Sample can to test for color and absorption on your wood before beginning application.
+Please wait 48 to 72 hours after applying the sample before viewing for the final color.

 Final Armstrong Clark color will vary based on: